Personal Information

 Include any trust, whether revocable or irrevocable.

-Includes personal injury claims, malpractice claims (medical, legal, or professional), work injuries, accident claims, contract disputes, or any other situation where you may be entitled to money damages.
+You answered Yes in Essential Items.
+List each claim below — personal injury, malpractice, work injuries, accident claims, contract disputes, or any situation where you may be entitled to money damages.

 Examples: boats, motorcycles, ATVs, trailers, tools, musical instruments, sports equipment, collectibles, artwork, antiques, electronics, or anything else of value you own not already listed.